Painting Internal Wood Doors

 Prep

-1. You can overpaint old coatings.
+- You can overpaint old coatings.
 Sand back any loose coatings and fill cracks with a flexible filler such as caulk.
-Make sure it’s one that’s easy to overpaint with a water-based paint
+Make sure it’s one that’s easy to overpaint with a water-based paint.
+Once dry, use fine sandpaper to sand back to a smooth flat surface

-3. No primer is required as the resin we use is self-priming.
-However if you are painting a metal or uPVC door then use a multi-purpose primer
+- No primer is required as the resin we use is self-priming.
+However if you are painting a metal or uPVC door then use a multi-purpose primer to ensure a strong bond for the paint, although Thorndown Wood Paint does adhere well to most metals, uPVC, and coated surfaces such as melamine

-4. If you are painting a new wood door then you may want to use a stain-blocking primer or knotting agent to block any resin bleed or tannin staining the new paint coating.
-On darker colour paints tannin staining isn’t so noticeable
+- If you are painting a new wood door then you may want to use a stain-blocking primer or knotting agent to block any resin bleed or tannin staining the new paint coating.
+If you’re painting over a previous light paint colour and can see tannin or knot staining coming through the old coating and don’t want this to happen on your new paint coating, then apply stain blocking primer before you paint the topcoats of fresh wood paint.
+On darker colour paints tannin staining isn’t so noticeable so you may not need to bother with this

 Painting

-3. Two coats is all you need for full protection.
-On lighter colours such as Swan White a third coat will increase the intensity and solidity of the colour coating.
-You can apply just one coat
+- With Thorndown paints, two coats is all you need for a rich, full protective coating.
+On lighter colours such as Swan White or creams a third coat can increase the intensity and solidity of the colour coating.
+You can apply just one good coat of the darker colours

-4. Allow to dry for as long as you can before closing the door.
-Although the paint will be touch dry it will need hours to fully fix so leave it as long as possible.
-If you close the door before the paint has fully fixed then you risk it sticking to the door frame
+- Allow to dry for as long as you can before closing the door.
+Although the paint will be touch dry it will need hours to fully fix and cure, so leave it as long as possible.
+If you close the door before the paint has fully fixed then you risk it sticking to the door frame.
+If you’re painting the interior side of an exterior door, try and pick a warm dry day so the paint dries quicker and you can leave the door open without getting chilly

-5. Wash your utensils with water, put the kettle on and congratulate yourself on a job well done
+- With water-based paints you can wash your utensils with water using a spot of detergent if need be, put the kettle on and congratulate yourself on a job well done.

 These doors were painted with RAL 7016 Anthracite Grey wood paint to match the rest of the interior design, looking very striking and chic.